Care About Bears

 Kamloops is a Bear Smart Community

 Did you know?
 Kamloops is one of only 10 BC communities that has achieved official Bear Smart status.
-Being a designated Bear Smart Community means we work to address the root causes of human-bear conflict and help keep our community and local bear populations safe.
+Being a designated Bear Smart Community means we work to address the root causes of human-bear conflict and help keep our community and local bear population safe.

 Please Report All Sightings